 The first hole is nowhere near the clubhouse, the last green is nowhere near the first tee, and at the end of the day – you have to remember that you’re in the middle of Nebraska where nothing is near anything!

-The Red Course saved the Dismal River Club – although golfers already had a massive reason to trek to Mullen, NE – the Red Course serves as a second course in the region certainly worth playing.
+The Red Course is the highlight at the Dismal River Club – although golfers already had a massive reason to trek to Mullen, NE.

 The Dismal River Club is located about 8 miles west of Sand Hills GC as the crow flies, but getting there by car is more like 30 miles (and about 45-50 minutes).
 The last 19 miles used to be a gravel road, but most of that has now been paved (but is mostly one lane...but as you can imagine, not a ton of traffic even in "rush hour").